 The customs agents must ensure that travelers comply with the rules and regulations of the new country.

-When you pass through customs at the airport, you will see that they are located in what is called an “Inspection Station.”
-When international flights arrive and you start going out of the plane, you will pass through an area where border agents are stationed.
+When you pass through customs at the airport, you will see they are in an “Inspection Station.”
+When international flights arrive and you start leaving the plane, you will pass through an area where border agents are stationed.

-The form must also indicate what country you have traveled from, what your purpose is for visiting other countries, and the times that you have in your luggage.
+The form must also indicate what country you have traveled from, your purpose for visiting other countries, and your time in your luggage.

 Their job is to ensure the lawful entry of individuals traveling abroad.